RobinCPC/CarND-Extended-Kalman-Filter-Project/README.md

 [image3]: ./result/Only_Radar.png

 ## Result
-I haved finished the core part of Extenal Kalman Filter, and my result of RMSE values satify the thresholds listed in the rubic.
+I have finished the core part of Extended Kalman Filter, and my result of RMSE values satisfy the thresholds listed in the rubric.
 In addition, I add CLI command to `main.cpp` to let user choose which sensor to measurement.

 Example: